 I'll be a legend in my own lunch box, as my brother would tell me, but it was a great experience walking around Eagle Street Pier with the lovely Laurel Edwards.

-We managed to eat at three great eateries, Jude Cafe on the ground floor, Sake - the new stylish Japanese restaurant on the top floor and the Bavarian Bier Cafe, also on the top floor.
+We managed to eat at three great eateries, Jude Cafe (closed) on the ground floor, Sake - the stylish Japanese restaurant on the top floor and the Bavarian Bier Cafe, also on the top floor.

 What did I learn about television filming - firstly, it's a lot harder than it looks!
 That nonchalant but interested look on a television presenters face comes from lots of practise at walking through shots and saying the same words over and over again just to get it right.
 And five minutes of footage takes about three hours to film.